mpat8121/portfolio/content/blog/use-azure-devops-to-deploy-a-nodejs-function-app.md

 path: use-azure-devops-to-deploy-a-nodejs-function-app
 date: 2022-03-31T06:49:54.928Z
 title: Use Azure DevOps to deploy a NodeJs Function app
 description: Setting up continuous deployment on an Azure Function app can save a lot of time, particularly if your development process follows small, agile deployments where you may deploy to your production environment multiple times a day or week.
-categories: ["Azure","DevOps","Productivity"]
+categories:
+  - Azure
+  - DevOps
+  - Productivity
 image: ../assets/deploy-function-app-feature.jpg
 ---
 Setting up continuous deployment on an Azure Function app can save a lot of time, particularly if your development process follows small, agile deployments where you may deploy to your production environment multiple times a day or week.